 Smartpress’ online printing services include stationery to ensure the business side of education runs smoothly.
 Send Letter Mailers and Business Envelopes filled with Letterhead and Business Cards for your official communication to families and the community.

 Create Direct Mail Postcards to announce school events like conferences and fundraisers.
 Handle day-to-day demands with Notepads, create parking passes with Window Decals and offer branded apparel and swag like clippable hand sanitizer, Klean Keys and drawstring bags.

 A whole world of information opens up inside the classroom.
 Liz Mester, Director of Communications and Engagement for Wings for Kids, wanted to “put positivity on display for others to see and spread” with “affordable and impactful” Small Posters.

 “Our Compliment Corner poster is one way we bring to life our lesson on positive feedback,” she said.
 “Staff and students recognize each other and their actions by posting compliments on it.”
 Mester goes on to say, “What we love in particular is the quality and durability.
 Our Compliment Corner small posters are printed on a heavier stock of paper and laminated – and this winning combination allows these posters to look good year-long.”

-Large Posters come in handy, too – you can even make your own dry-erase board to track student progress.
+Large Posters come in handy, too.
+They’re one of our favorite products that prove why schools need print because you can use them to make your own dry-erase board to track student progress.
 Other classroom essentials include Stickers for labeling personal and school property and Flashcards that make sequence learning easy.
 Certificates are a versatile must-have for student awards and recognition, supply lists or informational materials, as used by Living Word’s Leslie Rich.